 The justifications for funding and early research were to provide childless families with children.
-The reason given to soften public opinion, get permission to research, and obtain funding, did not describe the intentions of the founders.
-It is another red flag.
+This reason was given to soften public opinion, to get permission to research, and obtain funding.
+It did not describe the intentions of the founders.
+This is another red flag.
 It was built on a lie.

 The following is a dialogue with an evangelical, who later repented for being involved in IVF:

 Edward's statement is itself foolish.
 But that has nothing to do with whether IVF is morally appropriate.

 It seems odd to say that the “foolish” logic of the pioneer would have no bearing on a discussion of the product that resulted from his faulty logic.
 Although it is correct to say that perhaps something "good" can come from a biotechnology inventor’s faulty logic, his logic certainly has a bearing on the discussion.
 For example, Margaret Sanger's "foolish" eugenics philosophy belongs in the discussion about the legitimacy of Planned Parenthood and the abortion issue.

 IVF experimentation was "mischief" from the beginning and still is.
 The word "mischief" is not an accurate term for the incredible evil that is being committed with this technology.
 Our Evangelical friends says: